greenwyrt/plover2CAT/user_manual.md

 ## Menu

 The menu is the top bar of the window.
-Items which have shortcuts will show the keyboard combination next to the name.
+A brief summary is outlined for each menu item.
+More complicated menu items and their use will be described in the [editing](#editing) section.

 ### The File Menu